input-output-hk/quickcheck-contractmodel/README.md

 ## Automatic test case generation ##

-Like any quickcheck library, this repository provides you with the means of automatically generated test cases for your Plutus scripts.
-It generates those test caes from a specification or model of the contract.
-This contract model has to be provided by a developer.
-This model describes for each action that creates a transaction what the behaviour of that action is on the contract state.
+This repository provides you with the means to automatically generate test cases for your Cardano smart contracts.
+To do this it uses a model of the contract that you provide as an instance of the `ContactModel` class.
+This model describes for each action of your contract (e.g. contract endpoint or functionality) what the behaviour of that action is on an abstracted contract and blockchain state.
 It is very similar to the models provided in this [tutorial](https://plutus-apps.readthedocs.io/en/latest/plutus/tutorials/contract-models.html).

-If you want to be independent of plutus-apps, use your own way and languages designing Plutus scripts, then this repository offers a blockchain-emulator-generic interface on top of quickcheck-dynamic.
+If you want to be independent of plutus-apps, use your own way and languages designing Plutus scripts, then this repository offers an emulator-generic interface for testing Cardano contracts on top of quickcheck-dynamic.
 There are standard properties that quickcheck tests for.
 The models provide automatic shrinking of failing test cases, such that your debug effort is minimized.

 ## Actions and Transactions ##